FaridGahramanov2/GeneticPredictions/README.md

-CS 451/551 - Assignment 2

 April 23, 2024

 1  Introduction

-In this assignment, you are expected to solve a Linear Regression problem with a genetic algorithm.
+You are expected to solve a Linear Regression problem with a genetic algorithm.
 Five different datasets are provided, and you should imple- ment a genetic algorithm approach to find a promising solution for each dataset.
 Also, you will analyze the effect of the algorithm’s parameters on the perfor- mance in terms of the objective function and computational time.

 2  Problem Description